 “This is a quote I’m borrowing from my dad, ‘You have to be able to learn how to walk your path of life with a moccasin on one foot and a Nike on the other.’
 You have to be able to be mainstream and protect your culture.
 That’s what I’m trying to be.
-I’m trying to be someone who can leave but would prefer to stay and be proud of where I come from.”
+I’m trying to be someone who could leave the community but prefers to stay and be a part of moving the Nation forward.
+I am proud of where I come from.”

 DeAnne Lightning, a First Nations learner from Ermineskin Cree Nation in Maskwacis, Alta., is completing a Bachelor of Commerce through AU’s collaborative partnership with AFOA Alberta.

 Although she never dreamed of going to university as a youth, the program has helped her to see that anything is possible.

 “The instructors and deans, all the people involved, are smart, educated people, but they aren’t intimidating,” she says.
 “It’s encouraging and non-judgmental.
 I love that.”

 “We all have high-stress jobs–mostly in finance.
 When you walk into these meetings, it’s like you have a new identity.
 It’s like being young again.
 It’s empowering.”– DeAnne Lightning

 Lightning has been the manager of the Ermineskin Food Bank for nine years.
 She has been working with the band for over 10 years and has also led the Ermineskin National Child Benefit program—an initiative with a large operational budget.
 She has also worked with youth work programs, helped with daycare fees, driver’s licence training, and several other community projects.